 Lining the short main street are a sprinkling of well-preserved old stores and warehouses that now house everything from fashion boutiques to arts, crafts, antiques, and home décor shops.
 In fact, it's so special, that the whole of Micanopy's downtown area has been placed on the National Register of Historic Places.
 A number of great little eateries can also be enjoyed in Micanopy, too, one of the best being Antonio's Made in Italy, just a short five-minute drive from downtown.

 Micanopy also happens to be where you'll find one of the best B&Bs in Florida: Herlong Mansion.
 It was originally built in "cracker style" in 1845, and subsequent wealthy owners added the grander columned style you now see.
 Even if you don't stay here (but you should), Herlong Mansion is one of the most picturesque old homes you'll see in North Florida, so have your camera at the ready.

-Best Time to Visit Gainesville, FL - Historical Climate Averages
+Gainesville, FL - Climate Chart

 |Average minimum and maximum temperatures for Gainesville, FL in °C|

 |19 7||21 8||24 11||27 13||31 17||33 21||33 22||33 22||32 21||28 16||24 12||21 8|

 |Average monthly precipitation totals for Gainesville, FL in mm.|